nextgenusfs/funannotate/README.md

 $ funannotate compare -i genome1 genome2 genome3 --outgroup Botrytis_cinerea
 ```

 You can now visualize the results by opening up the `index.html` file produced in the `funannotate_compare` folder.
-A phylogeny inferred from RAxML, genome stats, orthologs, InterPro summary, PFAM summary, MEROPS, CAZymes, and GO ontology enrichment results are all included in the browswer-based output.
+A phylogeny inferred from RAxML, genome stats, orthologs, InterPro summary, PFAM summary, MEROPS, CAZymes, and GO ontology enrichment results are all included in the browser-based output.
 Additionally, the raw data is available in appropriate files in the output directory.